You have gone thru

 Here is a Finer Detail to Think About

-Could you just imagine having to carry a stock supply for 10
+Could you just imagine having to carry a maintenance supply for 10

 different brands & models of snowmobiles?